BellaMrx/follow_X/README.md

  Thanks Follower

-  Animation only in HTML, CSS
+  Simple text animation only in HTML, CSS

   Copy the folder "Follower_Animation" and open the file "index.html" in your browser.